nkristek/Navigation/README.md

 ## Usage

 First of all, let's start with an issue I had with MVVM on iOS:
-Where should I instantiate a `UIViewController` or call methods like `navigationController.pushViewController(:animated:)`?
-The viewmodel should decide when a navigation should occur, but it certainly doesn't make sense to call these methods there or interact with `UIKit` directly in the viewmodel.
+Where should I instantiate views (`UIViewController`) or call methods like `navigationController.pushViewController(:animated:)` to push views onto the stack?
+Of course, the viewmodel should decide when a navigation should occur, but it certainly doesn't make sense to call these methods there or interact with `UIKit` at all, as viewmodels should be as platform independent as possible.

 I decided to look into the coordinator pattern and came up with the following solution: